 Step 2: arrange an appointment

 Elected representatives carry out surgeries, which are sessions for constituents to discuss issues with them.
 The best way to find out your representative’s surgery arrangements is to contact their office.
-They will be able to give you more information and tell you how to set up a meeting.
+They'll be able to give you more information and tell you how to set up a meeting.
 There may also be information on your elected representative’s website.
 Tell them that you would like to discuss ovarian cancer and would like their help.

 Some representatives carry out surgeries in person, others virtually or over the phone.
-If they're carrying out surgeries virtually, you may be asked to choose how you want the meeting to be conducted, for example over Zoom, Skype, another online platform or by phone.
+If they're carrying out surgeries virtually, you may be asked to choose how you want the meeting to be conducted.
+This could be over Zoom, Skype, another online platform.
 If you need help setting up a video call, let us know: firstname.lastname@example.org.